 There are a number of electrolyte-filled foods available that can be created into homemade, hydrating beverages.
 Citrus foods such as lemon, lime, and orange offer electrolytes and are great to add to any drink.
 Bananas are filled with potassium, along with additional electrolyte minerals and vitamins.
-Vegetable such as celery, kale and cucumber are also refreshing sources of natural hydration and taste great with a natural sweetener.
+Vegetables such as celery, kale, and cucumber are also refreshing sources of natural hydration and taste great with a natural sweetener.

 Try creating your own hydrating drink combinations using ingredients such as: